toddanglin/TaskListDemo/readme.md

 For the best experience, use an up-to-date [Chrome browser](https://www.google.com/chrome).

+###Internet Explorer
+The complete demo will only work in IE10+ due to the use of HTML5 features such as IndexedDB and Web Sockets (which are not available in <= IE9).
+With the use of more complex polyfills, the demo could be made to work in IE9, but that is out of scope for this demo today.

 ##HTML5 Features
 The demo showcases many HTML5 technologies, some broadly usable today, some less likely to work in all browsers.
 Today, the demo includes the following: